This article was originally published in 2015 and has been completely updated in 2020.

 Obviously your boss is your immediate priority, but you can’t necessarily trust your boss totally because sometimes they will have their own political agenda relating to your appointment.
 Sometimes they may be intimidated by your appointment to some extent because you are a communication expert and although they supervise you, they may not have a communication background.
 Therefore, be prudent in your discussions with them and others in the early stages.
 Ask more than tell.
 Your boss can certainly nominate others to talk with.

 New starters are often judged by the previous positions they have held.
 Prepare a 30-second ‘elevator pitch’ for yourself in relation to your previous positions and 2-3 of your key achievements.
+My article on developing an elevator pitch contains some useful advice on this.
 Some organizations are well known, but if you have previously been with some lower-profile organizations, mention their significance in their industry rather than just mentioning their name.
 This provides important context to your listener.

 Attend as many relevant meetings of other departments as you can to gain extra visibility, the opportunity to underline the importance of communication and the chance to find out where communication could be effectively used to boost results in those departments.